Eileen Flynn (politician): Political career

 Flynn stood as a candidate for the Labour Panel in the 2020 Seanad election but missed out by a very narrow margin.
 On 28 June 2020, she became a senator after being nominated by the Taoiseach, and in doing so became the first-ever Traveller to be a member of the Oireachtas.
 (Note: Sinn Féin's Pádraig Mac Lochlainn is from a Traveller background, and was elected to the Oireachtas in 2011.
 However, he does not consider himself to be a Traveller.)
 Pavee Point, the Traveller Advocacy organisation, hailed her appointment to the Seanad as "historic", as did the National Women's Council of Ireland.
 David Norris, the longest-serving member of the Senate, called her nomination a significant advance.
 Flynn stated her objectives in the Seanad will be "mental health services, unemployment among Travellers, opportunities for minority groups and getting hate-crime legislation enacted".

 Within three days of taking her seat in the Senate, a male senator confronted Flynn and called her a "token" nomination.
 Flynn retorted back that she had earned her position through her activism.

 In November 2020, Flynn was elected as chairperson of the Joint Oireachtas Committee on Key Issues affecting the Traveller Community.

 In 2022, Flynn tabled a bill in the Seanad to replace the term "child pornography" with "child sexual exploitation material" in legislation, stating that the term "does not truly reflect the nature of the abuse".

 At the 2025 Seanad election, she was elected for the Administrative Panel.

+In 2026, Flynn commented that she would not attend protests where the Irish tricolour flag was being flown, because it was a symbol that was being exploited by the far-right.
+Following this she was subject to days of online abuse, mostly posted by accounts that post anti-immigration content and also right-wing influencers.

+In 2026, Flynn provided a positive character reference and requested leniency for John O'Brien, an Irish man and Traveller who was found guilty in an American court of defrauding over one hundred customers out of an estimated $2.6 million by carrying out flaunty repair jobs on their houses in the New England region of the United States.